Mahurangi Regional Park

 Mahurangi Regional Park is a regional park situated on the north-eastern coast of the Auckland Region of New Zealand's North Island.
 It is located in Rodney, north of the main Auckland urban area, and is owned and operated by Auckland Council.
+The park surrounds the Mahurangi Harbour and actually consists of three separate sections of land that are connected only by water.
+In recent years, this has resulted in the park typically being separated into two regional parks.
+However, all three sections of parkland maintain a shared history and are a short distance from each other by water.

 Geography

-The part is located on either side of the entrance to the Mahurangi Harbour.
-The bulk of the regional park is found in Mahurangi West.
-In addition to this, two exclaves of the park are located on the eastern shores, in Scotts Landing, only accessible by boat.
+The park is located on either side of the entrance to the Mahurangi Harbour.
+Initially, the bulk of the regional park was found in Mahurangi West, with two exclaves of the park located on the eastern shores in Scotts Landing.
+However, the 2020 expansion of the Sadler Point exclave resulted in Auckland Council operationally regarding the east and west sides of the harbour as separate regional parks, Mahurangi East and Mahurangi West respectively.

-The western portion of the park is divided into two sections: one centred around Mita Bay in the north, and one around Te Muri beach in the south.